-Copies of employee request for leave furnished to the department and copies of all supporting documents and specific notices given to employees.
-(Department)
+Copies of employee request for leave furnished to the Human Resources Benefits and copies of all supporting documents and specific notices given to employees.

 Any documents (including written and electronic records) describing employee benefits or policies and practices regarding the taking of paid and unpaid leaves.
 (MSU Human Resources)